-Modern Messages from Green Gables on Loving, Living and Learning: The Anne Stories is a book by Robert V. Smith that consists of a series of first-person reflections, from the point of view of character Anne Shirley and author Lucy Maud Montgomery, on the messages that the Anne books continue to offer their twenty-first-century readership.
-The book will be published as a hardcover by Cambridge Scholars Publishing in November 2021.
+Modern Messages from Green Gables on Loving, Living and Learning: The Anne Stories is a book by Robert V. Smith, illustrated by Dusty Higgins, that consists of a series of first-person reflections, from the point of view of character Anne Shirley and author Lucy Maud Montgomery, on the messages that the Anne books continue to offer their twenty-first-century readership.
+The book was published as a hardcover by Cambridge Scholars Publishing in November 2021.

 - Modern Messages from Green Gables on Loving, Living and Learning: The Anne Stories at Cambridge Scholars Publishing

 Many people have read and been inspired by the Anne of Green Gables novels.
 However, few may know very much about the extraordinary intuition, brilliance, creativity, and productivity of the Anne-author, Lucy Maud Montgomery (1874–1942).
 Fewer still may understand how Montgomery was much ahead of her time as a feminist and an advocate for women’s roles in society—as reflected in her writings and life story.

 This book encourages readers to imagine how Montgomery’s life experiences influenced “the life of Anne” and consider how these real and imaginary lives offer messages for 21st century men and women—their loving, living, and lifelong learning.
 It offers such understanding by revivifying Anne a little more than 100 years after she left her literary existence in 1919, to portray her life story—fundamentally tied to loving.
 The revivified Anne and her physician husband Gilbert Blythe, review the life, challenges, and triumphs of their creator, and how Montgomery’s example might offer messages for us on living and learning.